alanorth/go-away/README.md

 If the server gets sluggish, more requests pile up.
 Even when denied they scrape for weeks later.
 Effectively spray and pray scraping, process later.

 At some point about 300Mbit/s of incoming requests (not including the responses) was hitting the server.
-And all at nonsense URLs
+And all of them nonsense URLs, or hitting archive/bundle downloads per commit.

 If AI is so smart, why not just git clone the repositories?